Logic and folklore explain enigmatic landscape features and suggest an origin for 'the Stations of the Cross'. Wed 15 June 2022

 Of the Carregal do Sal cluster, the Albergaria tomb is the tomb closest to town and closest to the road leading to the River Mondego.
 It was the easiest tomb to get at and probably the tomb most often passed after its creators stopped using it.

-Also unexplained is why rock tombs are so often found near ancient quarries:
+Also enigmatic and unanswered is the question: why are rock tombs are so often found near quarries?

 Quarry face below Heysham rock tombs.
 Source: Phil Platt/Google Maps